TanishqDsharma/SovrynNode-on-Akash/README.md

 }
 ```
    * <b>To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file:</b>   /secrets/telegram.js
-   * Write this in your telegram.js file if you want to receive notifications on telegram and make sure you do provide the telegram-bot-token
+      * Write this in your telegram.js file if you want to receive notifications on telegram and make sure you do provide the telegram-bot-token id which you can get by creating a bot in your telegram account

       ```
       export default "[telegram-bot-token]";
       ```
       * Write this in your telegram.js file if you do not want to receive notifications on telegram

       ```
       export default "";
       ```

   * <b>Charge the Sovryn node wallets with all relevant tokens and enough Rbtc to cover tx cost, and you do that my visiting the below faucets:</b>
     * https://faucet.rsk.co/